January 17, 2020

-EDITORS: This calendar lists events on Purdue's West Lafayette campus or involving people or programs off campus during the next four weeks.
+EDITORS: This calendar lists events on Purdue's West Lafayette campus or involving people or programs off campus during the upcoming weeks.
 Events are free, except where noted, and are open to news media coverage.
-New or updated listings are designated by two asterisks (**).